Dave Matthews: Acting

-Before he was known as a musician, Dave Matthews was an amateur actor, appearing onstage in several productions at Charlottesville's Offstage Theatre and Live Arts theater in the early 1990s; the role for which he is best remembered is as a used car salesman in Offstage Theatre's "Just Say No," directed by John Quinn, co-starring Kylie Suture.
-He played Will Coleman in the 2003 adaptation of the novel Where the Red Fern Grows.
-In 2005, he played in Because of Winn-Dixie as Otis, a man who works at a pet store and plays guitar.
+In the early 1990s, before he was known as a musician, Dave Matthews was an amateur actor, appearing on stage in several productions at Charlottesville's Offstage Theatre and Live Arts theater.
+The role for which he is best remembered is as a used car salesman in Offstage Theatre's "Just Say No", directed by John Quinn, co-starring Kylie Suture.

+Matthews played Will Coleman in the 2003 adaptation of the novel Where the Red Fern Grows.

+In 2005, Matthews appeared as Otis in the film Because of Winn Dixie.

+Matthews was a cast member and performer in the popular music documentary Before the Music Dies (2006).

 In 2007, Matthews appeared briefly in the movie I Now Pronounce You Chuck and Larry, where he plays a homosexual salesman.
-In 2008, he appeared in the Adam Sandler movie You Don't Mess with the Zohan as a racist redneck character named James.
-He also had a significant role in Lake City with Sissy Spacek and Troy Garity, in which he portrays the character Red.

 In 2007, Matthews guest-starred in the medical-drama series House in the episode "Half-Wit".
 He played a piano-playing musical savant who had the two hemispheres of his brain severed from each other in order to recover from his epilepsy, but at the expense of his musical abilities.
 Dave had a piano double for the complex pieces, but played the simpler pieces himself.
 In the season one episode of House, "Love Hurts", the song "Some Devil" can be heard playing at the end.
-In another episode, one of the tracks from Stand Up, "You Might Die Trying" was played in the season five episode, "Not Cancer".
+In another episode, one of the tracks from Stand Up, "You Might Die Trying", was played in the season five episode, "Not Cancer".

-Matthews was also a cast member and performer in the popular music documentary Before the Music Dies.
+In 2008, Matthews appeared in the Adam Sandler movie You Don't Mess with the Zohan as a racist redneck character named James.

+Matthews had a significant role in Lake City (2008) with Sissy Spacek and Troy Garity, in which he portrays the character Red.